OCAAlliance/ExtensionClasses/README.md

 The file should describe the contributed content in appropriate detail and/or point to detailed online documentation.

-## Other Files
-The contribution folder can contain other relevant files - documentation, data, whatever.
-However, the inclusion of large files - videos, for example - is discouraged.
-Please provide links to such files instead.

 # How To Contribute
-Anyone may contribute this project by submitting a Git Pull Request to the project's repository.
+Anyone may contribute to this project by submitting a Git Pull Request to the project's repository.
 No prior authorization is required.

+Contributions are welcomed and encouraged.

 ## Developer Certificate of Origin